Treats symptoms of Parkinson's disease or side effects of other drugs.

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Confusion or extreme behavior changes.
+- Confusion, hallucinations (sensing things that are not there), or extreme behavior changes.

 - Jerky muscle movement you cannot control (often in your face, tongue, or jaw).